nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

    track while I worked on the slides and stuff.
 Tip: lock one track while you work on the other, and if you lock the video lock the audio too.

-6. I didn't leave enough space for the games to have sound on, so you miss out.
+6. Lots of video game footage captured with `mame -aviwrite` and then converted using `ffmpeg -vf "scale=1120:768" -r 30` to scale the frames up and reduce the frame rate to suit the target video.

 There's a few things I'm not totally happy with and if I had more time I'd got back and edit, but it'll do for now.

+1. I wanted to do a more 'natural' job of it but I'm not much of an actor so you can tell I'm reading it.
+Maybe a half-mirror 'teleprompter' would help, but probably not.

+2. I didn't leave enough space for the all the games to have sound on, so you miss out on lots of bleeps and bloops.

+3. I needed to record way more game footage but `mame -aviwrite` uses up a ludicrous amount of space, not a lot of compression going on there.
+Running it through ffmpeg makes it a lot more manageable, perhaps I could do something clever with sockets.

+4. I ran out of time for adding the inverse font and cool phosphor glow to the text slides.
+I just hammered them out in GIMP text tool whereas last time I used HTML and CSS.